 This is not a grief-recovery workshop.
 Rather, it is a synthesis of our professional expertise in light of near-term human extinction.
 It is an active, interactive workshop focused on the topic of living fully in light of evidence pointing toward the near-term loss of habitat for humans on Earth.

-If you are interested in hosting a workshop, please send an email message to NatureBatsLast2007@gmail.com.
+If you are interested in hosting a workshop, please send an email message to firstname.lastname@example.org and copied to email@example.com.
 Subject line should state, without quotation marks, “workshop.”
-An all-volunteer team will step forward to assist with all logistical issues, and we will send a planning packet to the organizers to help streamline their work.
+Guy and Pauline will assist with all logistical issues, and we will send a planning packet to the organizers to help streamline their work.
 The packet will include hosting advice, housekeeping advice, flyers, reading materials, links to reading materials and required viewing, and printable handouts.

 A two-hour session on a weekday evening is followed by a six-hour session the following weekend.
 We ask that at least one full day pass between the workshop days (e.g., Wednesday and Sunday or Thursday and Saturday, but not Friday and Saturday).